SimonPadbury/baselayer-3/_src/typography.md

 }
 ```

 In Baselayer 3 v.1.2.1, the sans-serif and serif native font stacks have been improved and isolated to their own CSS variables.
 These are not accessed directly, but they are loaded into the Baselayer variabes `--t-base` and `--t-prose`.
 (Baselayer’s “Old Style” serif stack is still available as `--t-old-serif`, but it is lo longer deployed in Baselayer.
-If you want to use it, it’s there for you to access) .
+If you want to use it, it’s still there for you to access) .

 Baselayer uses `var(--t-base)` for the `<body` tag (and therefore, for most things), `var(--t-mono)` for `<code>` and a few other classless HTML tags, and `var(--t-prose)` only in the `t-prose` utility.